colinsurprenant/qpid/README.markdown

 # Qpid Gem

-RubyGem version of the Apache Qpid AMQP client implementation in Ruby, version M3
+RubyGem version of the [Apache Qpid](http://cwiki.apache.org/qpid/) AMQP client implementation in Ruby, [version M3](http://www.apache.org/dist/incubator/qpid/M3-incubating/qpid-incubating-M3-ruby.tar.gz)

-Apache Qpid can be found here: http://cwiki.apache.org/qpid/

 This is a repackaged & gemified version of the Ruby Apache Qpid client, version M3.
 The primary goal for this Gem was for usage with RabbitMQ and Worling for submitting job requests from a non-evented web server.